Table of Contents

 Cost: Free version is robust enough for personal use; $3-5/month for team functionality

 Todoist is a leading to-do list tool with high ratings (4.5+ stars) from The Verge, the Apple Store and Google Play.
-Intuitive and scalable, Todoist is great for simple list-making as well as high-level project management.
+Intuitive and scalable, Todoist is great for task management including simple checklists as well as high-level project management.
 Its clean design makes even the most complex project feel refreshingly simple.
 David Allen, author of Getting Things Done, highlights Todoist as one of the best tools for integrating his productivity system.

 Function: Team workflow and project planning

-Cost: Limited free version; paid versions start at $10/month
+Cost: Limited free version; paid versions start at $5/month

 At its core, Trello is incredibly simple, but it can be souped-up to do many of the fancy things you’d want from a project management tool.
 It offers integrations (Trello calls them "Power-Ups") with Slack, Google Hangouts, Evernote and many more productivity apps.
 Additionally, a feature called “Butler” offers automation to minimize tedious maintenance tasks.